danielholanda/LeBug/README.md

 ### Testing the emulator

-Simply cd into examples/minimal and run 'python test_emulator'
+Simply cd into examples/minimal and run 'python3 test_emulator'